koushik3/Text-Processor/README.md

      	-f input.txt -p cold -i -> to compute all words and their frequencies whose prefix is cold, ignoring Case.
 ## PHASE-III: ##
     In PHASE_III,a client will connect to it over some part where you can issue a command
-      a. count filename word,
-and the Server will respond with the answer.
+      a. count filename word and the Server will respond with the answer.